A divided Israel marks 2 years since Oct. 7 attack as war in Gaza grinds on and hostages languish - WTOP News

 A memorial at the scene of a massacre

 Nearly 400 Israelis were killed and dozens abducted from the Nova music festival in the border community of Reim.
-Over the last two years, it has emerged as a memorial site, with portraits of the kidnapped and fallen affixed to Israeli flags.
+Over the last two years, it has emerged as a memorial site, with portraits of the kidnapped and the fallen.

-There’s no official ceremony at the Nova site, due to the Jewish holiday of Sukkot, which coincides with the anniversary.
-Yet, scores of people descended on the site to share memories of relatives and friends who were killed, weaving through hundreds of photos encircling the spot where DJ booth stood.
-At 6:29 am, the exact time the attack began, the music — the same track that revelers were listening to at the time — stopped for a moment of silence.
+Though there was no official ceremony at the Nova site, due to the Jewish holiday of Sukkot that coincides with the anniversary, thousands of people visited throughout the day to share memories of relatives and friends who were killed, weaving through hundreds of photos encircling the spot where the DJ booth stood.

+Many gathered before sunrise, playing the same track of music that was playing two years ago, stopping for a moment of silence at 6:29 a.m. — the exact time the attack began.

+People embraced and spoke of their loss.
+Alon Muskinov, 28, who was at the festival and lost three of his closest friends, said survivors don’t need an anniversary to remember.

+To this day, Rahmani keeps hoping he will run into a survivor who could tell him about his daughter’s last moments.
+He is angry at the government for not launching an inquiry into security failures of that day.

+“When you don’t know what happened, it makes it so much harder,” he said.

-Meanwhile, explosions echoed from Gaza.
-The army said a rocket was launched from northern Gaza in the morning, but no damage or injuries were reported.
+Israeli artillery and the boom of explosions in Gaza echoed across the Nova site as smoke billowed over the Strip.
+The Israeli military said a rocket was launched from northern Gaza in the morning, but no damage or injuries were reported.

-The main memorial ceremony will be held in Tel Aviv and will include musical performances and speeches.
-It’s being organized by Yonatan Shamriz, whose brother, Alon, was among three hostages mistakenly killed by Israeli forces after they escaped captivity early in the war.
+Israeli forces have arrested at least 35 people in the occupied West Bank, east Jerusalem and elsewhere since Monday, according to a group representing Palestinian prisoners.
+The Israeli military did not immediately confirm the arrests but said “regular counterterrorism activity” was underway.

+In Tel Aviv, dozens gathered at a memorial site that was set up in a city square.

 Israel and Hamas discuss Trump peace plan

-Israel and Hamas held indirect talks Monday in the Egyptian resort town of Sharm el-Sheikh to discuss a new peace plan put forward by U.S. President Donald Trump.
+In neighboring Egypt, in the resort of Sharm el-Sheikh, Israel and Hamas held indirect talks Monday to discuss U.S. President Donald Trump’s peace plan.
 The talks were to continue Tuesday.

 The war has already killed over 67,000 Palestinians, according to Gaza’s Health Ministry, part of the Hamas-run government, which does not say how many were civilians or combatants.
 It says women and children make up around half the dead, and many independent experts say its figures are the most reliable estimate of wartime casualties.